Differences between adjustable and fixed rate loans

-You can choose a fixed-rate loan to lock in a low rate.
-People choose these types of loans when interest rates are low and they wish to lock in this lower rate.
-If you have an Adjustable Rate Mortgage (ARM) now, refinancing into a fixed-rate loan can offer more consistency in monthly payments.
-If you have an Adjustable Rate Mortgage (ARM) now, we'd love to assist you in locking a fixed-rate at a favorable rate.
-Call Homewithloan.com at 972.798.2110 to discuss how we can help.
+Borrowers can choose a fixed-rate loan to lock in a low rate.
+People choose fixed-rate loans when interest rates are low and they wish to lock in at the low rate.
+If you have an Adjustable Rate Mortgage (ARM) now, refinancing with a fixed-rate loan can provide more monthly payment stability.
+If you have an Adjustable Rate Mortgage (ARM) now, we'd love to assist you in locking a fixed-rate at a good rate.
+Call Homewithloan.com at 9727982110 to learn more.

 Adjustable Rate Mortgages — ARMs, as we called them above — come in a great number of varieties.
 Generally, interest on ARMs are based on a federal index.
 Some examples of outside indexes are: the 6-month Certificate of Deposit (CD) rate, the one-year rate on Treasure Securities, the Federal Home Loan Bank's 11th District Cost of Funds Index (COFI), or others.